nathanieldchu/ubuild_CCF/index.md

     meaning that we baked our mission into our corporate DNA (we're also nerds, which is why we use words like DNA).
 We're not making an industrial money machine.
-We're making delicious cheese and working towards lasting prosperity for our human and ecological communities. <strong>Doing the right thing shouldn't have to taste like broccoli</strong> (but for the record, we really like broccoli).
+We're making delicious cheese and working towards lasting prosperity for our human and ecological communities. <br><strong>Doing the right thing shouldn't have to taste like broccoli</strong> (but for the record, we really like broccoli).
   media:
     image: "/uploads/2019/06/07/mg_6300.jpg"